Table of Contents

 Passion fruit is high in vitamin C and antioxidants, which support the immune system.
 Vitamin C increases our immunity by stimulating white blood cell activity.
 It also allows your body to absorb more iron from foods, which helps to keep your immune system healthy.

 Rich in Fiber

-It’s abundant in passion fruit.
-Fiber helps to keep your bowels healthy and moving, and it keeps you feeling fuller for longer.
+Fiber helps keep your bowels healthy and moving and keeps you feeling fuller for longer.
 It also reduces your risk of diabetes, heart disease, and stroke.
 It also decreases your risk of diabetes, heart disease, and certain types of cancer.

 May help with respiratory issues